 - The occupant is sitting in an upright position, wearing the seat belt properly and the seat back is not excessively reclined. - The occupant is not leaning against the door or center console. - The occupant's feet are placed on the floor in front of them. - There are no objects hanging from the front passenger's seat. - Only small, lightweight objects are in the seat back pocket. - No liquid has been spilled on or under the seat. - There is no child seat or other object pressing against the rear of the seat or seat back. - There is no rear passenger pushing or pulling on the back of the front passenger's seat. - There are no objects placed under or beside the front passenger's seat.
-Improperly positioned objects can interfere with the advanced airbag sensors. - The floor mat behind the front passenger's seat is set in the correct position evenly on the floor.
+Improperly positioned objects can interfere with the advanced airbag sensors. - The floor mat behind the front passenger's seat is hooked to the floor mat anchor.
 An improperly placed mat can interfere with the advanced airbag sensors. - The head restraint is not contacting the roof.

-▶ Passenger Airbag Off Indicator
+≥Passenger Front Airbag Off Indicator